Facts About Plastic Waste

 The concept of circular economy looks beyond societies’ current take-make-dispose model to create a more restorative economy which designs out waste, keeps products and materials in use for as long as possible and regenerates natural systems.

 Sustainable consumption and production is about doing more and better with less.
 It is also about decoupling economic growth from environmental degradation, increasing resource efficiency and promoting sustainable lifestyles.

 If everyone plays a small part in the big clean up process, and companies make changes in the way they process and package products, then real change can happen quickly.
 Our PalBand product helps you get a step closer to a true reduction in single plastic use which has a much wider bearing on the whole ecosystem.
-Our standard PalBand product can be seen in the video below, but we are able to fine tune each design to suit your specific requirements.
+Our standard PalBand product can be fine tuned to suit your specific requirements.